Overview

 Most Common Reasons for Failing

-1. Insufficient shoulder checks — Particularly during three-point turns and parallel parking.
+1. Insufficient shoulder checks.
+Particularly during three-point turns and parallel parking.
 You must visibly turn your head to check blind spots.
+For a detailed breakdown of head check and mirror technique, see our dedicated guide.

 Tips for Passing First Time